 The VMware Solution: Full Virtualization of x86 Hardware

-In 1999, VMware introduced virtualization to x86 systems as a means to efficiently address many of these challenges and to transform x86 systems into general purpose, shared hardware infrastructure that offers full isolation, mobility and operating system choice for application environments.
+In 1999, VMware introduced virtualization to x86 systems to efficiently address many of these challenges and to transform x86 systems into general purpose, shared hardware infrastructure that offers full isolation, mobility, and operating system choice for application environments.